samanbey/leaflet-mapwithlabels/README.md

                 Default: `{}`
 - `labelPriority`: priority of label (higher numbers come earlier).
 Either a number or a function.
 - `markerWithLabelOnly`: marker is displayed if its label also fits.
+- `labelRepeatAlongLines`: repeat labels along linestrings (default: false).
+- `labelRepeatDistance`: distance of repeated labels along linestrings in pixels (default: 200).
+Only takes effect if `labelRepeatAlongLines` is true.

 ## Deafult label style
 Labels are `<span>` elements with `leaflet-label` class.
 Default label style is set in `leaflet-mapwithlabels.css`.